k10sj02/thedataplaybook/README.md

 - The purpose is non-commercial.

-- Credit is given to the author by mentioning their name (Jaqueline Medeiros) and linking to the original content.
+- Credit is given to the author by mentioning their name (Stann-Omar Jones) and linking to the original content.

 - The new material must be distributed under the same license.